vazhinskiyevgeniy/edgeazure/README.rst

 .. figure:: ./assets/saveandexit.png

 The Status box for the VNet object will display **Generated**.
 Click **Apply** in the Actions column.
-The Status field for your Azure VNet object changes to Applying.
+The Status field for your Azure VNET object changes to Applying.

 .. figure:: ./assets/azure-appstack-create_11.png